thepycoder/kubespray/docs/setting-up-your-first-cluster.md

 This kubeconfig file uses the internal IP address of the controller node to access the API server.
 This kubeconfig file will thus not work of from outside of the VPC network.
-We will need to change the API server IP address to the controller node his external IP address.
+We will need to change the API server IP address to the controller node's external IP address.
 The external IP address will be accepted in the
 TLS negotation as we added the controllers external IP addresses in the SSL certificate configuration.